mralexbeard/MrAlexBeardWebsite/site/content/_index.md

   heading: Who's Alex?
   text: >-
     Alex Beard is an actor, director, and teaching artist based out of Chicago, IL.
-Holding expertise in improvisational theatre, Alex has leveraged the power uncertainty, collaboration, and creativity to empower leaders across the country in discovering their own innate ability to implement positive and equitable change.
+With expertise in improvisational theatre, Alex has leveraged the power uncertainty, collaboration, and creativity to empower leaders across the country in discovering their own innate ability to implement positive and equitable change.
 intro:
   heading: 'What Alex Offers:'
   text: >-